pingkoc/cutnorm/README.rst

 Approximation via Gaussian Rounding and Optimization with Orthogonality Constraints
 -----------------------------------------------------------------------------------

-This package computes the approximations to the cutnorm using some of the techniques detailed by Alon and Noar [ALON2004]_ and a fast optimization algorithm by Wen and Yin [WEN2013]_.
+This package computes the approximations to the cutnorm for symmetric matrices (undirected graphs) using some of the techniques detailed by Alon and Noar [ALON2004]_ and a fast optimization algorithm by Wen and Yin [WEN2013]_.

 Read the documentation_.